DataONEorg/k8s-cluster/operators/rabbitmq/rabbitmq-operator.md

 rabbitmqcluster.rabbitmq.com/hello-world created
 ```

-This creates a `StatefulSet` with a single RabbitMQ Pod named `rmq-server-0`, using all default settings.
-It also creates a 10Gi `PVC` using the default storage class, and a `ClusterIP` Service named `rmq`, to expose ports `amqp:5672, management:15672`, and `prometheus:15692` within the cluster.
+This creates a `StatefulSet` with a single RabbitMQ Pod named `myreleasermq-server-0`, using all default settings.
+It also creates a 10Gi `PVC` using the default storage class, and a `ClusterIP` Service named `myreleasermq`, to expose ports `amqp:5672, management:15672`, and `prometheus:15692` within the cluster.
 The default `resources` assigned are:

 ```yaml
 resources: